gradle/build-tool-training-exercises/Android_Apps_with_Gradle_Build_Tool/exercise5/README.md

 ---
 ### Prerequisites

-* Completed exercise 4
+* Completed exercise 2 and optionally exercises 3 and 4
-* You can perform the exercises in the same project used in exercise 4
+* Open the [exercise 4 solution](../exercise4_optional/solution) project and perform the exercise in there

 ---
 ### [OPTIONAL] Update version catalog